-We believe that the Lord’s Supper is the commemoration of His death “till He come”, and should always be preceded by solemn self-examination.
+We believe that the Lord’s Supper is the commemoration of His death “till He come.”
 We believe that the Biblical order of the ordinances is first, baptism, then the Lord’s Supper, and that participants in the Lord’s Supper should be immersed believers and a member of a New Testament Church.

 We believe that civil government is divinely appointed for the interests and good order of human society; that magistrates are to be prayed for, conscientiously honored and obeyed; except in those things opposed to the will of our Lord Jesus Christ Who is the only Lord of the conscience and the coming King of Kings.

 We believe in the sovereign selection of Israel as God’s eternal covenant people, that she is now dispersed because of her disobedience and rejection of Christ, and that she will be regathered in the Holy Land and after the completion of the Church.
 The believing remnant shall be saved as a nation at the second advent of Christ.

 We believe in the pretribulational return of Christ, an event which can occur at any moment, and at that moment the dead in Christ shall be raised in glorified bodies.
 The living in Christ shall be given glorified bodies without tasting death, and all shall be caught up to meet the Lord in the air before the seven years of the Tribulation.

 We believe that the seven-year Tribulation, which follows the Rapture of the Church, will be culminated by the revelation of Christ in power and great glory to sit upon the throne of David and to establish the millennial kingdom.